romasheck/stack/README.md

 # stack
-stack with stackDump, canary and hash protection
+stack with errors report, canary and hash protection